 Sal Vitko presented the 2023-2026 WATS MPO draft TIP and the request to approve the TIP for the public comment period.
+Sal informed the Committee that the WATS Technical Committee approved the recommendation to open the 2023-2026 draft TIP for public comment.
 Sal informed the committee of the planned public comment period for the 2023-2026 WATS MPO TIP.
 The public comment period will open on April 5, 2022 and end on May 5, 2022.
-The draft TIP will be presented at a Lycoming County Commissioner meeting on April 15, 2022, the April 21, 2022 Lycoming County Planning Commission meeting and a separate public hearing the evening on April 26, 2022.
+The draft TIP will be presented at a Lycoming County Commissioner meeting on April 14, 2022, the April 21, 2022 Lycoming County Planning Commission meeting and a separate public hearing the evening on April 25, 2022.